Welcome to the Organ Donation New Zealand website

 The process of organ donation must accord with good medical practice, ethical standards, and the law.
 The Human Tissue Act (2008) requires consent before organs or tissue may be removed from a deceased person for transplantation.

-All families should be offered the option of donation irrespective of whether the word 'donor' is on the driver licence.
+Donation should be discussed with all families irrespective of whether the word “donor” is on the driver licence.

-The family’s decision about donation should always be respected because all donors come out of human tragedy and because donation by the family is voluntary.
+The family’s decision about donation should always be respected; all donors come out of human tragedy and donation by the family is voluntary

 Key facts on the work of Organ Donation New Zealand